wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ### Install on macOS GPG-Suite GUI app

+Instead of <a target="_blank" href="https://www.youtube.com/watch?v=FrrT9fYoL3Y">VIDEO: downloading from website and clicking</a> manually:

-1. Install :
+1. Install with one command after <a target="_blank" href="https://wilsonmar.github.io/homebrew/">installing Homebrew</a>:

    <pre><strong>brew cask install gpg-suite</strong></pre>

-   (its previous name was gpgtools, as in the website)
+   (its previous name was gpgtools, as in the website gpgtools.com)

 1. Pinch 4 fingers together on the Touchpad and scroll around to click on "GPG Keychain" icon: